Terms of Reference for the Governing Body

 - Elect a Chair and Vice Chair

-- Advise all parents of any parent governor vacancies, all staff of staff governor vacancies and to appoint co-opted governors
+- Advise all parents of any parent governor vacancies and to appoint co-opted governors

 - Set dates of meetings for the year ahead